chh0871/MVP/README.md

-Fixes: Connect Google Auth Logic from ViewModel to UI #34
+Fixes: Connect Google Auth Logic from ViewModel to UI #34 and also #8

 ### Description of the Work Done:
 - added google button to the welcome page
 - used existing google auth functionalities
+- Configure Firebase:
 - added the user data (retrieved from google sign in) into firestore Database

 ### Screenshot (if UI was created or updated):